wlg1/wlg1.github.io/ch2.2.md

 ... would vary features of $$AGE$$ while keeping the other features of $$n_2$$ roughly the same.

 But why is this the case?
 When don't immediately see how this "preserves" the other features of $$n_2$$, like we saw how x=3 was preserved by going orthogonal to it in the previous section.
 Intuitively, it becomes more obvious when we perform a change of basis to measure our data in terms of $$n_2$$:

+When there are more than two dimensions, this removal will leave more than just the basis vector

 OUTLINE: